h12w/kpax/README.md

 kafka
 =====

-[forked from github.com/stealthly/siesta]
+Forked from github.com/stealthly/siesta.

-kafka/proto: wire protocol only kafka/client: client to a Kafka cluster
+* kafka/proto: wire protocol only
+* kafka/client: client to a Kafka cluster